NCAR/HPC-Docs/docs/allocations/university-allocations/index.md

 ## Small Allocations

-Small Derecho allocation requests will be accepted after the system enters production later this year.
-In the meantime, interested researchers can request a Cheyenne allocation now, and CISL will provide guidance later about how to add Derecho to Small and Exploratory projects.
+U.S. university researchers who are supported by an NSF award can request an initial small allocation of up to 1 million core-hours on Derecho and up to 2,500 GPU-hours on Derecho for each NSF award.
+These allocations can be used to complete small projects or to conduct initial runs in preparation for submitting a request for a large allocation.

 **Small requests can be submitted at any time and decisions are typically made within a few days.**

-U.S. university researchers who are supported by an NSF award can request an initial small allocation of up to 400,000 core-hours on Cheyenne; up to 1 million core-hours on Derecho; and up to 2,500 GPU-hours on Derecho for each NSF award.
-These allocations can be used to complete small projects or to conduct initial runs in preparation for submitting a request for a large allocation.

 If needed to complete your work, you can request a *one-time supplement* to a small allocation – as much as doubling the total hours available